-Mr. Mashiach, age 58, has served as a member of our Board since January 2017.
+61 Mr. Mashiach, age 61, has served as a member of our Board since January 2017.
 Today he serves as a co-founder of Nubiyota LLC, a microbiome focused, clinical stage company.

-He served as the President and Chief Executive Officer of Macrocure, Ltd. from June 2012 until its merger with Leap in January 2017.
+He served as the President and Chief Executive Officer of Macrocure, Ltd. from

+Name Age Board Tenure, Principal Occupation, Other Business Experience During the Past Five Years and Other Directorships June 2012 until its merger with Leap in January 2017.
 He is also currently a member of the board of directors at Mediwound Ltd. He also previously served as General Manager at Ethicon, a Johnson & Johnson company, from January 2009 to January 2012.
-Prior to then, he served as President and Chief Operating Officer at Omrix Biopharmaceuticals, Inc., a public company acquired by Johnson & Johnson in 2008.
+Prior to then, he served as President and Chief Operating Officer a Omrix Biopharmaceuticals, Inc., a public company acquired by Johnson & Johnson in 2008.
 Prior to Omrix, Mr. Mashiach held leadership positions at several pharmaceutical companies.
-He has been a board and audit committee member of Mediwound Ltd. (NASDAQ: MDWD) since June 2017.
-He holds an MBA from the University of Manchester, England, an MPharmSc from the Hebrew University, Jerusalem, Israel, and a BSc, Chemical Engineering from the Technion-Israel Institute of Technology, Haifa, Israel

-We believe that Mr. Mashiach's experience with working with a number of biopharmaceutical companies, combined with his pharmaceutical industry experience and background, make him qualified to serve as a member of our Board.

-Christopher K. Mirabelli, PhD Chief Executive Officer President Chairman of the Board Age 64

-Dr. Mirabelli, age 64, has served as the Chairman of our Board since January 2016 and has also served as our President, Chief Executive Officer and a director since our inception in January 2011.
+He has been a board and audit committee member of Mediwound Ltd. (Nasdaq: MDWD) since June 2017.
+He holds an MBA from the University of Manchester, England, an MPharmSc from the Hebrew University, Jerusalem, Israel, and a BSc, Chemical Engineering from the Technion-Israel Institute of Technology, Haifa, Israel.
+We believe that Mr. Mashiach's experience working with a number of biopharmaceutical companies, combined with his pharmaceutical industry experience and background, make him qualified to serve as a member of our Board.
+Christopher K. Mirabelli, PhD Chairman of the Board 67 Dr. Mirabelli, age 67, has served as the Chairman of our Board since January 2016 and as a director since January 2011.
+Dr. Mirabelli formerly served as our Chief Executive Officer and President from our inception in January 2011 until April 2020.
 Dr. Mirabelli has been a managing director of HealthCare Ventures LLC since August 2000.
-From December 1999 to May 2000, Dr. Mirabelli served as president of pharmaceutical research and development and member of the board of directors of Millennium Pharmaceuticals, Inc., following its merger with LeukoSite Inc., where Dr. Mirabelli had been serving as president, chief executive officer and chairman of the board of directors since 1993.
-He was a co-founder of Ionis Pharmaceuticals, Inc. (NASDAQ: IONS), where he held several positions including senior vice president of research, from 1989 until 1993.
+From December 1999 to May 2000, Dr. Mirabelli served as president of pharmaceutical research and development and as a member of the board of directors of Millennium Pharmaceuticals, Inc., following its merger with LeukoSite Inc., where Dr. Mirabelli had been serving as president, chief executive officer and chairman of the board of directors since 1993.
+He was a co-founder of Ionis Pharmaceuticals, Inc. (Nasdaq IONS), where he held several positions including senior vice president of research, from 1989 until 1993.
 Dr. Mirabelli started his career at SmithKline and French Laboratories (now part of GlaxoSmithKline Plc) R&D Division.
-He is a member of the board of advisors of the Blavatnik Biomedical Accelerator Fund at Harvard Medical School, the Boston Biomedical Innovation Center and the Dana Farber Cancer Institute Business Development Council.
-Dr. Mirabelli is a member of the Board of Trustees of Guilford College.
+He is a member of the board of advisors of the Dana Farber Cance Institute Business Development Council and the Longview Ventures Investment Committee.
+Dr. Mirabelli is a member of the Board of Directors of the Fredonia College Foundation and Board of Overseers of the Scripts Research Institute.
 He received his Ph.D. in molecular pharmacology from Baylor College of Medicine and a B.S. degree in biology from State University of New York at Fredonia.

-We believe that Dr. Mirabelli's experience with Leap from serving as our President, Chief Executive Officer and Chairman, leadership in a number of biopharmaceutical companies, combined with his venture capital industry experience and scientific background, make him qualified to serve as a member of our Board and its chair.
+We believe that Dr. Mirabelli's experience with Leap from serving as our President, Chief Executive Officer and Chairman, leadership in a number of biopharmaceutical companies, combined with his venture capital industry experience and scientific background, make him qualified to serve as a member of our Board and its Chairman.

-Monica Bertagnolli, MD

-Age 60
+TABLE OF CONTENTS INDLL CONTENTS